kjkuan/Runbook.md/README.md

   Markdown document.
 - Runbook logging includes both normal output logs, as well as, detailed trace logs with all command expansions for ease of debugging and auditing.
-- Organize your runbook with task functions, which are discrete steps that can be procedurally or selectively executed with a runbook.
+- Organize your runbook with task functions, which are either discrete steps that can be executed sequentially and selectively, or are tasks that can be invoked individually in a specific order.

 ## Installation and Usage
 1. Fork this repo.